 Ekves, Z., Prystauka, Y., Davis, C. P., Yee, E., & Altmann, G. T. M. (2021).
 Psychology of cleansing through the prism of intersecting object histories.
 Behavioral and Brain Sciences.

 Davis, C. P., Yee, E., & Eigsti, I. M. (accepted).
 Beyond the social domain: Autism-spectrum traits and the embodiment of manipulable object concepts.
 To appear in S. L. Macrine & J. Fugate (Eds.), Movement matters: How embodied cognition informs teaching and learning.
 MIT Press.

-Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (under review).
-Making it harder to ‘see’ meaning: The more you see something, the more its conceptual representation is shaped by visual experience.
+Davis, C. P., Joergensen, G. H., Boddy, P., Dowling, C., & Yee, E. (2020).
+Making it harder to ‘see’ meaning: The more you see something, the more its conceptual representation is susceptible to visual experience.
+Psychological Science.

-Davis, C. P., Altmann, G. T. M., & Yee, E. (under review).
+Davis, C. P., Altmann, G. T. M., & Yee, E. (2020).
 Situational systematicity: A role for schema in understanding the differences between abstract and concrete concepts.
+Cognitive Neuropsychology.